Educorreia932/FEUP-LPOO/docs/README.md

 Our game consists, as the title states, in a *mock* version of the RPG Pokémon series, more specific, the Fire Red/Leaf Green games from Gameboy Advance.

-In it, the player will be able to catch and battle with pokémons in tall grass, try to catch them or even battle them with other their own pokémon.
+In it, the player will be able to catch and battle with pokémons in tall grass, try to catch and battle them with our own pokémons.

 The protagonist is a young boy who goes on a journey to be the very best pokémon trainer like no one ever was. 🎵

  In order to achieve his goal, the player will have to catch pokémon and battle other trainers.
-Whenever he wins a battle its pokémon gain experience points and when they gather a certain amount of experience, they level up or even evolve.
+Whenever he wins a battle his pokémons gain experience points and when they gather a certain amount of experience, they level up or even evolve.

 This project was developed by [*Ana Inês Barros*](https://github.com/anaines14) (up201806593@fe.up.pt) and [*Eduardo Correia*](https://github.com/educorreia932) (up201806433@fe.up.pt) for LPOO 2019/2020.